suraj1kc/JavaScript-for-Beginners/readme.md

 ## **Data Types in JavaScript**

-1. List and describe the seven primitive data types in JavaScript.
+1. List and describe the all primitive and reference data types in JavaScript.
 2. How do you check the type of a variable in JavaScript?
 3. Provide an example of an object and an array in JavaScript.
 4. What is the difference between `null` and `undefined`?